baisong/gedit-drupal/README.md

         # sudo update-mime-database /usr/share/mime

-  e)  Add icon into your icons folder, first of all find your iconset name
+  e)  Add icons into your icons folder
-      (gnome, Tangerine, ..), and copy into this folder (on scalable subfolder) icon file:
+      Here are some common icon sets (yours may not be in the list below):

     sudo cp icons/* /usr/share/icons/Amaranth/scalable/mimetypes/
     sudo cp icons/* /usr/share/icons/gnome/scalable/mimetypes/